Authentication Methods

 - Automatically Join Organization on Login: Whether to automatically join the existing organizational structure based on the department information of the logged-in user during login.

-Feishu Configuration for Custom Apps
+Feishu Configuration for Custom Applications

-Fill in the app name and app description.
+Fill in the application name and description.

 http://{host}:{port}?activeAuth=lark&larkLoginType=larkAdminBackend